Beck-Jonathan/java-kirkwood/README.md

 That is, the first value (index zero), will be 3, the second number (index 1) will be 4 and so on.

+## Weeks 9 and 10

+I'm learning about methods
+A method will have an access modifier, return type, parameters, and arguments.

+Access modifiers are "public" "private" or "protected" A "protected" method can only be accessed by methods in the same package A "private" method can only be used by the same class A "public" method can be used anywehre in the same source root.

+A return type is what the method calcuates and returns to the user.
+For example, Int X = (Math.Min(a,b,c));
+The Math.Min method will "return" or assign the lowest valuel of a b and c to the variable x.
+Some functions return nothing, and in that case, the "return type" is void

+A parameter is the data type that a method accepts.
+When reading the tool tip for System.out.PrintLn() it specifies that inside the parenthesis we should supply a "string".

+An argument are the actual data you pass to a method, and is assigned to the paremether For example, System.out.PrintLn("Jonathan") the argument placed in is "Jonathan"

+A static method requires you to type classname.methodname() for a static method or a non-static method requires you to type objectname.methodname()